← Back to research

 • Desktop command center for running multiple coding agents in parallel with built-in Git worktrees — each agent works on an isolated copy

-• Unified experience across App, CLI, IDE extension, and web — session history and configuration sync automatically via ChatGPT account
+• Unified experience across App, CLI, IDE extension, web, and mobile — session history and configuration sync automatically via ChatGPT account

 FAQ